Machine Learning (DTSC 3220)

 4.

-• It defines the model architecture
+• It defines the maximum learning rate for the algorithm

 Explanation